vala-lang/vala-docs/source/tutorials/programming-language/main/04-00-advanced-features/04-08-asynchronous-methods.rst

    [... store 'callback' somewhere ...]
    yield;

-Some code elsewhere must now call the stored !SourceFunc in order for the method to be resumed.
+Some code elsewhere must now call the stored ``SourceFunc`` in order for the method to be resumed.
 This could be done by scheduling the GLib main loop to run it: